-Q: Can I do full compactions for multiple graph spaces at the same time?
+"Can I do full compactions for multiple graph spaces at the same time?"

-- 335/605 -2021 Vesoft Inc A: Yes, you can.
-But the IO is much larger at this time.
+Yes, you can.
+But the IO is much larger at this time and the efficiency may be affected.

-Q: How much time does it take for full compactions?
+"How much time does it take for full compactions?"

-A: When rate\limit is set to 20, you can estimate the full compaction time by dividing the hard disk usage by the rate\limit .
-If you do not set the rate\limit value, the empirical value is around 50~MB/s.
+When rate_limit is set to 20, you can estimate the full compaction time by dividing the hard disk usage by the rate_limit.
+If you do not set the rate_limit value, the empirical value is around 50 MB/s.

-Q: Can I modify --rate\limit dynamically?
+"Can I modify --rate_limit dynamically?"

-A: No, you cannot.
+No, you cannot.

-Q: Can I stop a full compaction after it starts?
+"Can I stop a full compaction after it starts?"

-A: No you cannot.
+No, you cannot.
 When you start a full compaction, you have to wait till it is done.
 This is the limitation of RocksDB.